Find Nursing Colleges

 11 Yearly Graduations

 Duke University is the 6th most popular school in the nation for students seeking a master's degree in maternal/child health and neonatal nursing.
-Each year, around 16,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,085 per year, while in-state graduate students, on average, pay $57,900 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to maternal/child health and neonatal nursing majors at Duke.
+The average in-state tuition for full-time undergraduates is $63,450 per year, while in-state graduate students, on average, pay $62,620 per year.
+During the most recent year for which we have data, 11 people received their master's degree in maternal/child health and neonatal nursing from Duke.
+Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.

 #7